shelly/mosaix/README.md

   <em>A graph describing performance of Mosaix (our application) against Mosaica and PhotoMosaic, the leading photo mosaic applications currently available in the App Store.</em>
 </p>

-For benchmarking purposes, we compared our application's performance against that of two of the most popular photo mosaic applications available in the App Store.
+We compared our application's performance against that of two of the most popular photo mosaic applications available in the App Store.
 All three applications have quality adjustment, so we adjusted the quality of the different applications until they produced visually simular quality of photo mosaics.
 It's clear that all three algorithms have fairly different algorithms for photo processing - for example, Photo Mosaic goes through the Photo Library _after_ a reference photo is picked, which indicates that it likely does all Photo Library processing as a per-photo diff relative to the reference photo.
 We timed how long each application required to create a photo mosaic after a reference photo was chosen, and found that our application was approximately _20x faster_ than either of the competitors.

 #### Features
  - Full graphic user interface with automatic photo library access and an in-app camera and photo selector.